by Krista Eliot, Pace Team Coordinator

 As far as solid training plans, I direct runners to the Hal Higdon programs.
-I’ve been running competitively for over 30 years, including 35 marathons, and when I first started running long distances and marathons, I turned to his training programs and saw vast improvement in my finish times and running stamina.
+When I first started running long distances and marathons, I turned to his training programs and saw vast improvement in my finish times and running stamina.
 There are a lot of training plans out there, and I feel some of them are pretty aggressive for the average runner.
 I highly recommend checking out Hal’s programs – they are really solid, smart plans to get you to the starting line in great shape (and avoid injury).

 Here’s an excerpt from his training that applies really well to the Door County Half Marathon:

 Hill Training: Hill training in this program is scheduled for every thirdThursday.
 I alternate hill training with tempo runs and interval training mainly to provide you with some variety in your training.
 If you want to juggle the workouts for your convenience, feel free to do so.